📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Abstract

-The proposed PhD project aims to address these gaps by: (i) combining evidence review, state of the art diet modelling techniques and stakeholder engagement to design a Healthy Ageing DIet (HADI) for older UK adults; and, (ii) evaluating the impact of HADI on nutritional intake, nutritional status and measures of healthy ageing.
+This project aims to address these gaps by: (i) combining evidence review, state of the art diet modelling techniques and stakeholder engagement to design a Healthy Ageing Diet (HADI) for older UK adults; and, (ii) evaluating the impact of HADI on nutritional intake, nutritional status and measures of healthy ageing.

-4. Conduct qualitative research with older consumers and agri-food industry stakeholders to define acceptable foods that would be feasible for targeted nutrient fortification and product innovation (year 2)
+4. Conduct qualitative research with older consumers and agri-food industry stakeholders to define acceptable foods that would be feasible for targeted nutrient fortification and product innovation.

-6. Conduct longitudinal data analysis in nationally representative UK ageing cohorts to determine relations between HADI, nutritional status and healthy ageing (year 3-4)
+6. Conduct longitudinal data analysis in nationally representative UK ageing cohorts to determine relations between HADI, nutritional status and healthy ageing.

 Publications